Screen#

 print [VEXcode AIR] at x: [250] y: [220] on screen

-set fill color#
+set text fill color#

 set fill color stack block#